 The seasonal repeating monsoon winds who bring rain are crucial for the people's agriculture since the time of the first human settlements.
 Rice and vegetable cultivation is following a clear seasonal pattern aligned to rainy season and dry season.
 All changes in these rhythms are influencing the crop and food supplies of the people.

-For the seafarers of former centuries the monsoon winds made it possible to overcome the distances between the Arabic countries and also Europe to mainly India and later to Southeast Asia (called in former times the 'East Indies').
+For the seafarers of former centuries the monsoon winds made it possible to overcome the distances between the Arabic countries and also Europe to mainly India and later to Southeast Asia (called by the Europeans in former times the 'East Indies').

 Typhoons and Cyclones - Tropical Storms

 Under a combination of certain preconditions heavy tropical storms can arise on the oceans.
-In Southeast Asia they are called typhoons in the Pacific Ocean and cyclones in the Gulf of Bengal.
+In Southeast Asia, in the Pacific Ocean, they are called typhoons, while they are called cyclones in the Gulf of Bengal / Indian Ocean.
 They start as a huge amount of wet, hot air over the sea, arising upwards and forming huge cloud towers.
 Next the air pressure under the rising cloud is collapsing, the low pressure is sucking air from the sides, triggering a storm.
 The rotation of the globe spins the thing around, a whirl is appearing.
 This effect is self-accellerating and getting very strong.